Follow our free guide to form an LLC in Connecticut

 Swyft Filings offers EIN services for small businesses in Connecticut.
 Find more information here.

-Now that you have finished the first part of setting up your Connecticut LLC, it is time to move on to the next part that focuses on getting your business ready for customers.
+After the completion of phase one of setting up your Connecticut LLC, it is time to move your business forward and stay compliant and ready for customers.

 The next few steps are: